-This is important because travel to destinations listed as 'reconsider your need to travel' or ‘do not travel’ often fall under a General Exclusion.
-This means that even if you meet the requirements for motorbike or scooter riding under your travel insurance policy, you may not be covered for riding (or anything at all) within those destinations.
+This is important because travel to destinations listed as ‘do not travel’ often fall under a General Exclusion.
+This means that even if you meet the requirements for motorbike, moped or scooter riding under your travel insurance policy, you may not be covered for riding (or anything at all) within those destinations.

 Will my motorbike be covered by travel insurance?

-Most travel insurers do not automatically provide rental vehicle insurance or cover for equipment including bicycles, motorbikes and scooters.
+Most travel insurers do not automatically provide rental vehicle insurance or cover for equipment including bicycles, motorbikes, mopeds and scooters.
 This may be an optional extra you can add to your policy when you purchase travel insurance.